-The impact of IFRS 9, 15 and 16 is currently being evaluated.

-- On implementation of IFRS 16, the Group will recognise a right of use asset and corresponding liability in respect of its lease obligations.
-As set out in Note 21, the Group has future aggregate minimum lease payments under non-cancellable leases of \$493 which would be fair valued and recognised as a liability.
-In 2017 the charge recognised in the consolidated income statement relating to operating leases was \$220.
-Under IFRS 16, this charge would be reversed and a depreciation charge for the right of use asset would be recognised as well as an interest charge on the liability. - A preliminary evaluation of the impact of IFRS 15 Revenue from Contracts with Customers has been undertaken.
-There is not expected to be any impact as the existing accounting policies for recognition of revenue are consistent with IFRS 15. - A preliminary evaluation of the impact of IFRS 9 Financial Instruments has been undertaken.
-The new Standard for financial instruments (IFRS 9) replaces IAS 39 'Financial Instruments: Recognition and Measurement'.
-It makes major changes to the previous guidance on the classification and measurement of financial assets and introduces an 'expected credit loss' model for the impairment of financial assets.
-IFRS 9 also contains new requirements on the application of hedge accounting.
-The new requirements look to align hedge accounting more closely with entities' risk management activities by increasing the eligibility of both hedged items and hedging instruments There is not expected to be a material impact given the current accounting policies for financial assets and liabilities and the type of asset and liabilities the Group currently has.
+The impact of IFRS 16 is currently being evaluated.
+On implementation of IFRS 16, the Group will recognise a right of use asset and corresponding liability in respect of its lease obligations.
+As set out in Note 21, the Group has future aggregate minimum lease payments under non-cancellable leases of \$350 which would be fair valued and recognised as a liability.
+In 2018 the charge recognised in the consolidated income statement relating to operating leases was \$175.
+Under IFRS 16, this charge would be reversed and a depreciation charge for the right of use asset would be recognised as well as an interest charge on the liability.

-The Group does not intend to apply any of these pronouncements early.
+The Group does not intend to apply this standard early.